cheind/gae-progress/ReadMe.md

 `progressApi` will respond with an error code `401 - Unauthorized` when authorization fails.

 ## Clients
-Besides the web app that runs in the clients browser, this project comes with a set of additional clients that talk to our `progressApi`.
+Besides the web app that runs in the clients browser, this project comes with a set of additional clients compatible with the `progressApi`.

 #### Web app <a name="WebApp">
 The web app runs in the clients browser.
 Web pages are served from the development / live server.
 These pages are static but contain [AngularJS](https://angularjs.org/) logic that is being evaluated on the client side.
 This logic accesses the `progressApi` through  [Google APIs client library](https://developers.google.com/discovery/libraries) in JavaScript.